Kingdom of Hungary (1000–1301): King St Stephen (1000–1038)

-Stephen was crowned the first king of Hungary on either December 25, 1000, or January 1, 1001.
+Stephen was crowned the first king of Hungary on either 25 December 1000, or 1 January 1001.
 He consolidated his rule through a series of wars against semi-independent local rulers, including his maternal uncle, Gyula, and the powerful tribal chief, Ajtony.
 He proved his kingdom's military strength when he repelled an invasion by Conrad II, Holy Roman Emperor, in 1030.
 Marshlands, other natural obstacles, and barricades made of stone, earth, or timber provided defense at the kingdom's borders.
 A wide zone known as gyepü was intentionally left uninhabited for defensive purposes along the frontiers.